-The design/physical value of the South Field Buildings are linked to their representation of the war years' construction methods and materials, specifically the original cedar shingle siding and the original 6 over 6 pane windows.
+The design/physical value of the South Field Buildings are linked to their representation of the war years' construction methods and materials, specifically the cedar shingle and wood clapboard siding and the 6 over 6 pane windows.
 The buildings demonstrate the quick construction and temporary nature intended for "war-time construction".